Fasara/11ty-project/src/blog/post-beta.md

 ---
-title: Post pf the day
+title: Post of the day
 layout: post
 tags: posts
 ---